 Mammals of Australian Outback

 Semi-arid western NSW is as close as you can get to a proper Australian desert without having to withstand summer temperatures of over 50 degrees Centigrade.
 It has it all: the iconic rich orange sand, endless blue sky and patchy splashes of green bushes.

 The suite of species found there is representative of the typical mammals of Australian Outback.
 A number of burrowing mammals: Bilby, Boodie or Burrowing bettong and Numbats, though these only survive inside Australia’s largest feral-proof fence surrounding 8000 acres of mallee country at Scotia.
-A handy guide for identifying mammals is Field Guide to Mammals of Australia.

 Some ‘diggers’ however survive quite well outside the fence.
 Among them are the Short-beaked echidna (Tachyglossus aculeatus) – one of Australia’s two species of monotremes, Sand goanna and a number of smaller lizards.
 There are even burrowing frogs – Sudell’s frog, that spends most of the year underground and comes out to the surface only after heavy rainfall.